Coronavirus pandemic leads big drugmakers to hit pause on clinical trials

 Conducting clinical trials is a good source of revenue for non-profit and academic hospitals, but are not as significant for for-profit hospital companies, Jefferies analyst Brian Tanquilut said.

-Large publicly listed hospital operators in the United States include HCA Healthcare (HCA.N), Tenet Healthcare Corp (THC.N) and Community Health Systems (CYH.N).
+Large publicly listed hospital operators in the United States include HCA Healthcare, Tenet Healthcare Corp and Community Health Systems.

 Lost revenue from clinical studies can directly impact staffing and operations as sites are usually paid per visit, according to Nariman Nasser, an executive at Continuum Clinical, an industry consultant that works with trial sites.